MaheshGouru/CS6388-MiniProject/README.md

 ### Adding new interpreter/plugin to your DS
 Follow these steps to add a new plugin:
 - for JS plugin: `webgme new plugin MyPluginName`
-- for Python plugin: `webgme new plugin MyPluginName --language Python`
+- for Python plugin: `webgme new plugin --language Python MyPluginName`

 ### Adding new visualizer to your DS
 Follow these steps to add a new visualizer: